yiqianbao/nightfall/zkp/README.md

 ### Run zkp service unit tests

-Before running these tests, you will need to have completed the trusted setup.
+You will need to have completed the trusted setup.
 This is done simply by running (from the Nightfall root):

 ```sh
 npm run setupAll